cgutierr-zgz/cgutierr-zgz.github.io/content/posts/refreshing-auth-tokens-with-dio/index.md

 ```

 Here we basically get the `accessToken` from the `FlutterSecureStorage` and add it to the request headers if it's not null, then we call the `handler.next(request)` method to continue with the request.<br>
-Like this we do not have to add the `Authorization` header to every request we make, we just have to add the `DioClient` instance to the `AuthProvider` class and we are good to go :smile:.
+Like this we do not have to add the `Authorization` header to every request we make, we just have to add the `DioClient` instance to the `AuthProvider` class and we are good to go :smile:

 ---